GaryJones/readme-templates/wordpress-plugin.md

 3. Copy the folder to your `/wp-content/plugins/` directory.
 4. Go to the Plugins screen and click __Activate__.

-Check out the Codex for more information [installing plugins manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).
+Check out the Codex for more information about [installing plugins manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ### Git

 Using git, browse to your `/wp-content/plugins/` directory and clone this repository:

-`git clone git@github.com:GaryJones/PROJECT-NAME.git`
+`git clone git@github.com:GaryJones/PROJECT-SLUG.git`

 Then go to your Plugins screen and click __Activate__.